 Paying for college can seem overwhelming and confusing sometimes.
 What you don't often hear is how a private college education can be more affordable than a public university.
 More than 90 percent of our students receive some form of financial aid.
 Through a combination of scholarships, grants, and loans, we will help place a college degree within your reach.

 In order to make costs as transparent as possible, we aim to show you the most recent information about tuition and fees, payment options, and scholarships.
-We also have an online Net Price Calculator , to help undergraduate students figure out what college will really cost.
+We also have online Net Price Calculators to help incoming undergraduate students determine their overall cost of attendance for the year after considering estimated financial assistance.

 To find out your cost, fill out the Free Application for Federal Student Aid (FAFSA) after applying to Elms College, and our financial aid staff will put together an aid package just for you.